-Without prior knowledge of the talking therapies, it is indeed a daunting prospect for anyone to find a Counsellor or Psychotherapist in Brighton and Hove.
+Without prior knowledge of the talking therapies, it is indeed a daunting prospect for anyone to find a Counsellor or Psychotherapist.
 There are just so many of us!

 What is the difference even between a Counsellor and a Psychotherapist or a Psychologist or Psychiatrist for that matter!
 As for the jargon: Cognitive Behavioural Therapy (CBT), Humanistic, Integrative, Person Centred, Relational, Psychodynamic.
 Where to start?